a-r-m-i-n/dce/Documentation/UserFaq/Index.rst

 gridelements, because it brings columns to content elements which are structured in database.

 You can also use the DCE feature "DCE Container", which simulates a container for certain content elements in a row, based on the same DCE.
-This article tells you more: https://forge.typo3.org/projects/extension-dce/wiki/DCE_Container

 How to add content elements to my DCE